 Airport car rental costs, on average, are higher than what you'll find away from the airport property.
-Sometimes, the differences are great.
-You must decide if convenience is more important than these added costs.
+Sometimes the differences are great.
+It's more convenient to rent a car at the airport, so you have to decide if convenience is important enough to pay more for the car.

 Low rates sometimes come with strings attached.
-In this case, Rent-a-Wreck was charging $25 each way for a shuttle between terminal and the off-airport pick-up site.
+In this particular case, Rent-a-Wreck was charging $25 each way for a shuttle between the terminal and the off-airport pick-up site.
 That's $50 off of the savings.

-A side note: when I searched through Travelocity, I found an airport car rental compact deal with Thrifty for $56/day -- not exactly a bargain, but it sure beats $101/day.
-It's also more attractive than the Rent-a-Wreck deal that is limited to 100 miles/day and requires that $50 to get to-and-from the rental point.
+It's also more attractive than the Rent-a-Wreck deal that is limited to 100 miles a day and adds on $50 to get to-and-from the rental point.

-With this Detroit example, there was inspiration to search other cities to see if this situation is common.
-So using Kayak, I looked at 15 large- and medium-sized U.S. airports.
-The results were mixed, but 10 of the 15 airports showed cheaper rentals off the property.
+A search on Kayak of rental cars at 15 large- and medium-sized U.S. airports turned up mixed results, but 10 of the 15 airports showed cheaper rentals off the property.

 Reasons for the Higher Airport Costs